Top 10 Unusual Roads Around the World

 Even if you time the tides just right, driving this road can be challenging because it’s wet and covered in seaweed, which can make it as slippery as Ice.

 Over the 23.5 Km length of this Greek road, the elevation changes almost 500m.
 This might sound so bad to you right now but throw in a lot of Potholes, significantly tight Twice and Turns, heavy truck, pedestrian and livestock traffic and the fact there are very few if any, guard rails and you have one dangerous road.

-The icing on the cake for this particular route is that there are often no lines or marking which means many night time travellers drive straight off the road to their death.
+The icing on the cake for this particular route is that there are often no lines or markings, which means many night-time travelers drive straight off the road to their death.

 8. Luxor-AL – Hurghada Road, Egypt

 This Stretch of Road Between the ancient city of Luxor and the Red Sea Resort City of Hurghada is one which many will tell you to stay away from.
 But why?